lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 After entering this in you will be asked to check the certificate for your server and will need to select the :guilabel:`yes` for the first time.
 If you did not insert your password to be stored on your computer a dialog box will popup and you will need to input it.

 After you have set everything up a set of folders will appear on the left hand side.

+To change how long Trojita stores messages in offline mode from the settings  from :menuselection:`IMAP --> Settings` and use the :guilabel:`Offline` tab.
+To not store messages offfline select the :guilabel:`Don't use cache` button.

 To send an email to someone press :kbd:`Control +N` or :menuselection:`IMAP --> Compose Mail --> New Message`.
 Then you will bring up a compose mail window.
 Type the email address of the person you want to type the address where it says :guilabel:`To`.
 Put the subject of your message in the :guilabel:`Subject` line.
 In the main part of the message called the body is where you will add most of your message.
 If you want to attach a file to your email press the button with the paperclip on it that says :guilabel:`Attach`.
 To send your message press the :guilabel:`Send` button.
 To save a draft of your message press the :guilabel:`Cancel` button and then press the :guilabel:`Save` button to actually save the draft.
 If you don't want to save a message press the :guilabel:`Cancel` button and then press the :guilabel:`Discard` button.
 To reopen a saved draft of a message :menuselection:`IMAP --> Compose Mail --> Edit Draft...`.